What Is Depression?

 Taking care of your emotional well-being is crucial, particularly when it involves navigating through depression.
 We’re committed to making sure that you have access to the support you need at a price that fits your budget.
 That’s why we offer a range of session lengths for depression therapy.
 In our office, you can opt for a concise 30-minute session for $110, a more thorough 45-minute session for $165, or engage in a full hour of in-depth therapy for $220.
 To hold your in-office appointment, we require a deposit of half the price.

 For those who find it more comfortable or convenient to seek help from home, we provide virtual and online depression therapy sessions.
 These sessions are priced to be more affordable: $75 for 30 minutes, $125 for 45 minutes, and $150 for a full hour.
-A fixed deposit of $25 is all that’s needed to confirm your online therapy slot, no matter the session length.
-Our goal is to make sure that everyone has the opportunity to receive the compassionate care they need to work through depression.
+A 50% deposit is needed to confirm your online therapy slot.
+Our goal is to ensure that everyone has the opportunity to receive the compassionate care they need to work through depression.

 Explore our therapy cost page to find the right session format for you.